hash function selection for cybergraph particles

 Unlike execution-layer ZK systems where parameter updates are routine, content addressing demands permanent parameter commitment.
 This means:

-• CORE cannot benefit from post-deployment security improvements to Poseidon2
+• nox cannot benefit from post-deployment security improvements to Poseidon2

 • Round counts must be chosen conservatively before genesis, with margins for unknown future attacks

-• The EF’s ongoing cryptanalysis program (through Dec 2026) should complete before CORE freezes parameters
+• The EF's ongoing cryptography program (through Dec 2026) should complete before nox freezes parameters

-• Once frozen, CORE’s Poseidon2 instantiation diverges from the broader ecosystem’s evolving parameters — it becomes its own primitive
+• Once frozen, nox's Poseidon2 instantiation diverges from the broader ecosystem's evolving parameters — it becomes its own primitive

 6.4 Storage Proofs as the Escape Hatch